Perplex City: ARG features

-The puzzle cards are intended as an introduction to the characters and story of Perplex City itself and the deeper mysteries of the Cube theft.
+The puzzle cards are intended as an introduction to the characters and story of Perplex City itself and the deeper mysteries of the cube theft.
 Clues found on the cards direct players to various websites, blogs, emails, phone calls, and SMS messages originating from Perplex City.
 These often feature puzzles of their own, whose solutions lead to further puzzles.
-Frequently, these puzzles require players to co-operate in reaching various goals.
+Frequently, these puzzles require players to cooperate in reaching various goals.

-Perplex City has been running since late 2004, much longer than the traditional ARG.
-Its longevity has allowed for a number of events that simply would not be possible within the traditional two-month lifespan of an ARG.
-Some examples of this include:
+Perplex City ran from late 2004 to early 2007, much longer than the traditional ARG, which typically runs for around 2 months.
+Some examples of items that were achieved due to its longevity include: